rust-lang/rust/src/doc/rustc-dev-guide/src/query.md

 [rustc_metadata]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_metadata/index.html
 [wasm_import_module_map]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_codegen_ssa/back/symbol_export/fn.wasm_import_module_map.html

-### Adding a new kind of query
+### Adding a new query

-So suppose you want to add a new kind of query, how do you do so?
+How do you add a new query?
-Well, defining a query takes place in two steps:
+Defining a query takes place in two steps:

-1. first, you have to specify the query name and arguments; and then,
+1. Specify the query name and its arguments.
-2. you have to supply query providers where needed.
+2. Supply query providers where needed.

 To specify the query name and arguments, you simply add an entry to the big macro invocation in